opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 alias1    index-1   *             -                 -
 ```

-To check which indices an alias points to:
+To check which indices an alias points to, run the following command:

 ```json
 GET _alias/alias1